-Listed below are some current rebates available to residences.
-Visit the Saving Water Partnership for a complete list of rebates.
+Listed below are current rebates available to single family and duplex customers.
+Visit the Saving Water Partnership for a complete list of rebates for all customer types.

-- Customers must reside within the Saving Water Partnership service territory.
+- Customers must reside within the Saving Water Partnership service area.

 - The application must be submitted within 60 days of purchasing the new toilet.

 - Only single-family residents and duplexes with separate utility bills are eligible for this rebate.